emersonkoppco/terraform-provider-keycloak/docs/resources/authentication_execution.md

 - `realm_id` - (Required) The realm the authentication execution exists in.
 - `parent_flow_alias` - (Required) The alias of the flow this execution is attached to.
-- `authenticator` - (Required) The name of the authenticator.
+- `authenticator` - (Optional) The name of the authenticator.
 This can be found by experimenting with the GUI and looking at HTTP requests within the network tab of your browser's development tools.
 - `requirement`- (Optional) The requirement setting, which can be one of `REQUIRED`, `ALTERNATIVE`, `OPTIONAL`, `CONDITIONAL`, or `DISABLED`.
 Defaults to `DISABLED`.
 - `priority`- (Optional) The authenticator priority, the lower the value the higher it will be placed in the parent flow.
 This option is supported only by Keycloak 25 and onwards.
+- `flow_id`- (Optional) The id of the flow this execution executes.

 ## Import